deathworlders/online/content/books/deathworlders/chapter-27-playing-fire.md

 “That shipmaster is a species traitor, working for the deathworlders.
 A former politician.
 His ship was destroyed [years] ago near the Aru system.”

 To her immense surprise, he spoke.
-His actual voice was nothing but coarse bass. “*Sanctuary.*”
+His actual voice was nothing but coarse bass. “*Sanctuary.”*

 “...Yes.
 How do you know?”